 - Chased Off into the Sunset: The ending to this film provides a twist, by having Zenigata handcuff Lupin, then having them both run off together, being chased by missiles launched by the US and Russia.

 - Chekhov's Gun: The tip of Goemon's Zantetsuken, which breaks off about halfway through the film.

-- Depending on the Writer: Whether Zenigata wants Lupin dead or alive in this movie is up to who's translating.
+- Whether Zenigata wants Lupin dead or alive in this movie is up to who's translating.
 The Toho dub's Zenigata could very well be the most extremist portrayal by an English dubbing company for the film.

 - Disney Death: Lupin in the opening scene.

-- The Dragon: Frenchy
+- The Dragon: Flinch.

-- Dub Name Change
+- Dub Name Change:

 - Eagleland: The villainous variation, with CIA agent Gordon kidnapping Jigen and Goemon so a Kissinger Expy can use them to find Lupin and Mamo.
 The pair has a habit of carpet-bombing Mamo's hideouts regardless of who's in the area.